louismullie/temp-data/markdown_final/a41ac870-d1d4-5e91-f01c-5d5fdcdafcba.md

 Background

 Opioid drugs, including hydromorphone, are commonly used to treat neuropathic pain, and are considered effective by some professionals.
 Most reviews have examined all opioids together.
 This review sought evidence specifically for hydromorphone, at any dose, and by any route of administration.
-Other opioids are considered in separate reviews.This review is part of an update of a previous review, Hydromorphone for acute and chronic pain that was withdrawn in 2013 because it needed updating and splitting to be more specific for different pain conditions.
+Other opioids are considered in separate reviews.
+This review is part of an update of a previous review, Hydromorphone for acute and chronic pain that was withdrawn in 2013 because it needed updating and splitting to be more specific for different pain conditions.
 This review focuses only on neuropathic pain.

 Objectives